 Consistency score is the ratio of the number of trees confirming given relationship over the total number of trees that were used to infer the relationship between particular protein pair.
 Orthology Consistency Score (CSo) is calculated for orthology searches, respectively paralogy Consistency Score (CSp) for paralogy queries, as follows:

 The recommended CSo threshold for orthology prediction is 0.5.
 The CS might be altered by the user in order to adjust sensitivity/positivity of each query accordingly.
 All homology relationships are returned when CS cut-off of 0.0 is applied, while CS cut-off of 1.0 returns only fully consistent predictions.

-Evidence level defines the number of independent sources (databases), in which trees confirming each prediction have been found.
+Evidence level defines the number of independent sources (databases), that support the prediction.
 In general the higher evidence level, the better reliability of the prediction as more sources were used to infer it.